actasalways/php-start/README.md

-# php-start

-basic php information in the form of short notes to myself
+# basic php information in the form of short notes to myself